 In some data fields, you can upload data from a spreadsheet on your computer.
 In such cases, a template is available for download.
 The template includes default data (for example, the default building types) in a structured tabular format.
-You can use this template to help you prepare your data.
-Use the template to structure your data.
-Once you are satisfied with the table, you can add it to the data manager, and the contents are visible.
+You can use this template to help prepare the data.
+Once you are satisfied with the table, you can add it to the data manager, and the contents are made visible.

 To access the template, complete the following steps:

 - Open the data manager.

-- Click the section in which you want to upload data.
+- Click the section to which you want to upload data.